ahrefs/ocannl/lib/syntax_extensions.md

 ### Intricacies of the syntax extension %cd

-The syntax `%cd` translator needs to accomplish more than a context-free conversion of a concise notation to an `Assignments.t` data-type.
+The syntax `%cd` translator needs to accomplish more than a context-free conversion of a concise notation to an `Assignments.comp` data-type.
+In particular:

 - It needs to keep track if `~projections` is in scope, and it needs to collect the information about an assignment to properly transofm the projections from the scope into the projections valid for the particular assignment.
 - Whenever the parsed notation uses tensors whose value nodes have not been computed yet, the translator needs to include the "forward" code of the tensors among the generated assignments.
 Typically this is required for embedded tensor expressions, which create new tensors.
 The translator puts the forward code in sequence just prior to the assignment that made use of the created tensor.
 The translator includes the forward code of tensors that are "forward roots" at the time the assigments are constructed (using `Tensor.is_fwd_root`).